CSCfi/pytorch-ddp-examples/README.md

-# PyTorch DDP and DeepSpeed examples for CSC Supercomputers
+# PyTorch multi-GPU and multi-node examples for CSC's supercomputers

 [PyTorch distributed][pytorch_dist] and in particular `DistributedDataParallel` (DDP), offers a nice way of running